-The City Council meets in regular session on the 1st and 3rd Thursdays of each month at 12:00 Noon and again at 7:00 p.m. in the Council Chambers, City Hall, 411 West 8th Street, Medford.
+The City Council meets in regular session on the 1st and 3rd Thursdays of each month at 6:00 p.m. in the Council Chambers, City Hall, 411 West 8th Street, Medford.
 Matters are considered by the Council in the order of the printed agenda and the meeting is conducted in accordance with Robert's Rules of Order, Newly Revised.
 The agenda is available to the public on the Monday preceding the regular Council meeting.

 The City of Medford has a Council-Manager form of government.
 The Mayor is elected at large for a four-year term.
 Councilmembers are elected for four-year terms from each of the City's four wards.
 All officers serve without pay.
 The Council determines policy for all municipal activities and passes related ordinances and resolutions.
 It appoints a City Manager who is responsible for the administration and execution of the Council's policies.
 If at any time you have questions concerning city activities, it is suggested you contact the following:

-Under agenda item 30 at the Noon Session and again under agenda item 110 at the Evening Session, the Mayor will ask for oral requests and communications from the audience.
+Under agenda Item 30, the Mayor will ask for oral requests and communications from the audience.
 This is the time when matters NOT on the printed agenda may be brought to Council's attention.
 Begin by giving your name and address and then state your views.
 Final Council action on your request is unlikely because the necessary ordinance, resolution, or background information will not have been prepared.
 It is the Council's wish that matters not on the agenda first be pursued with an administrative department.

-If you desire to speak on an agenda item that is NOT a public hearing, it will be necessary to seek Council consent under oral requests and communications on the agenda (item 30 or 110).
+If you desire to speak on an agenda item that is NOT a public hearing, it will be necessary to seek Council consent under oral requests and communications on the agenda (Item 30).
 The most effective way to express your opinion on a subject other than a public hearing item will be to submit a written communication.
 If you wish to speak, sign in at the podium with your name and address.